 Table 8-5.
-Full Swing Crystal Oscillator operating modes(1)
+Full Swing Crystal Oscillator operating modes(2)

-Frequency Range (MHz) Recommended Range for Capacitors C1 and C2 (pF) CKSEL31 0.4 - 20 12 - 22 011
+Frequency Range (1) (MHz) Recommended Range for Capacitors C1 and C2 (pF) CKSEL31 0.4 - 20 12 - 22 011

-If 8 MHz frequency exceeds the specification of the device (depends on V{CC}), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.
+- 1. The frequency ranges are preliminary values.
+Actual values are TBD. - If 8 MHz frequency exceeds the specification of the device (depends on VCC), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.
 It must be ensured that the resulting divided clock meets the frequency specification of the device.